richardkorneisel/function-practice/README.md

 **Make a commit after each prompt.**

-## Requirements

-There are a series of prompts inside [`lib/challenge.js`](lib/challenge.js).
-Work through all of the prompts.
-Each prompt is in the form of a JavaScript comment.
-Write your code to solve the prompt after the comment.

-Some prompts will require you to practice researching methods we did not learn in class.

-**You are required to make a commit after each prompt.**

 ## Plagiarism

 Take a moment to refamiliarize yourself with the [Plagiarism policy](https://git.generalassemb.ly/DC-WDI/Administrative/blob/master/plagiarism.md).
 Plagiarized work will not be accepted.